noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 ![DB Page Running Smoothly](media/054_DBPage.png)

-## External Load Balancer and Auto Scaling
+## PART 6 : EXTERNAL LOAD BALANCER AND AUTO SCALING

-In this part of the workshop, I will create an Amazon Machine Image (AMI) of the web tier instance I just set up.
+In this part of the Project, I will create an Amazon Machine Image (AMI) of the web tier instance I just set up.
 Using this AMI, I will configure an autoscaling group with an externally facing load balancer.
 This process will ensure that the web tier is highly available, automatically adjusting the number of instances to handle varying levels of traffic and providing a robust, scalable solution for my application.

 ### Web Tier AMI